I like to know how people have stumbled onto a very foodly diary. The search terms are often surprising and some of them are downright funny:

 As I get older, I am finding it’s still the little things that give me a giggle.

-Apparently, if you fake laughter it has the same physiological benefits (it releases endorphins, boosts the immune system, protects the heart, relaxes the whole body) as the genuine experience, hence the “fake it ’til you make it” slogan that accompanies laughter clubs around the world.
+Apparently, if you fake laughter it has the same physiological benefits (releases endorphins, boosts the immune system, protects the heart, relaxes the whole body) as the genuine experience, hence the “fake it ’til you make it” slogan that accompanies laughter clubs around the world.

 >You may also want to look at The Gesundheit!
 Institute’s website, based on the work of Patch Adams and some of his medical colleagues.